+The Master's degree with certification requires a minimum of 33 credit hours of course work plus 9 credit hours of student teaching.
 The program of study appropriate for the individual's professional goals will be developed during the applicant's admission interview from the following course organizations.